jwcarr/sciprog22/README.md

 Before attending the first class, please try to get your computer set up with a working Python installation and the Jupyter Notebook package.
 Sometimes it can be tricky to get things set up correctly, but I will be available to help you during the first class in case of any problems.

-The easiest way to install everything is to use Anaconda: https://www.anaconda.com/products/individual This is a special distribution of Python that includes a lot of the packages that are commonly used in science.
+The easiest way to install everything is to use Anaconda: https://www.anaconda.com/products/individual This is a special distribution of Python that includes many scientific packages, including Jupyter Notebook.
 Once you've installed Anaconda you should be able to run the following command in the terminal or command prompt:

 ```bash
 jupyter notebook
 ```

 This should open a browser window with the Jupyter Notebook interface.
 Note that, although this looks like a website, it is actually a website running locally on your computer.
+If you're still finding it difficult to open Jupyter Notebook, check this link, which shows a few different options: https://pythonforundergradengineers.com/opening-a-jupyter-notebook-on-windows.html

+### Alternative installation options

 The Anaconda distribution is quite large, so if you prefer to be more minimalist, an alternative option is to install the official "vanilla" version of Python: https://www.python.org Once this is installed, you will then need to install the Jupyter Notebook package by running this command: